xiplias/jammit-s3/README.md

 For this to work you need to make sure you have the CloudFront enabled via you Amazon acccount page.
 Go here: http://aws.amazon.com/cloudfront/ and click "Sign Up"

+## Caching and stale assets

+To avoid serving stale assets, especially when using CloudFront, you may also want to include a git commit hash in your asset path:

+    s3_include_abbrev_commit: on

+At this point, since released files will never change, you can also set:

+    s3_cache_control: public,max-age=31536000
+You will also need to override `asset_path` in `config/environments/production.rb`.
+If you're running on Heroku, you should be able to use the following:

+    config.action_controller.asset_path = lambda do |asset_path|
+      "/#{ENV['COMMIT_HASH']}#{asset_path}"
+    end

+If you're using another deployment environment, you can get the commit hash using the following git command:

+    git rev-parse --short HEAD

 ## Bugs / Feature Requests